sungnga/jbook-cli-app/README.md

 - Style the buttons to have rounded corners and include a plus icon on the left side
 - We don't want to show the AddCell buttons initially until a user hovers over it

+### Forcing AddCell visibility on CellList
+- When there is no cell left in the CellList we want to make sure that the AddCell is always visible to the user
+- Add a forceVisible props to AddCell Component and make the props optional by adding a question mark next to it in the interface definition